temporalio/documentation/docs/java/how-to-develop-a-workflow-definition-in-java.md

 ### `@WorkflowMethod`

-**@WorkflowMethod** denotes the starting point of [Workflow Execution](/docs/concepts/what-is-a-workflow-execution).
-Workflow Execution completes when this method completes.
+The `@WorkflowMethod` identifies the method that is starting point of the Workflow Function Execution.
+The [Workflow Execution](/docs/concepts/what-is-a-workflow-execution) completes when this method completes.
-A Workflow interface can define only a single method annotated with `@WorkflowMethod`.
+A Workflow Definition interface in Java can only have one method annotated with `@WorkflowMethod`.
-The `@WorkflowMethod` annotation has a `name` parameter, such as `@WorkflowMethod(name = "MyWorkflowType")`.
 It can be used to denote the [Workflow Type](/docs/concepts/what-is-a-workflow-type).
-If not set, the Workflow Type defaults to the short name of the Workflow interface.
-In the previous example, the Workflow Type defaults to `FileProcessingWorkflow`.
+The Workflow Type defaults to the short name of the Workflow interface.
+In the following example, the Workflow Type defaults to "NotifyUserAccounts".
-A method annotated with `@WorkflowMethod` can have any number of parameters.
-We recommend passing a single parameter that contains all the input fields.
-This allows adding fields in a backward compatible manner.
-In the following Workflow interface example, the Workflow Type is "NotifyUserAccounts".

 ```java
   @WorkflowInterface